 Born and raised in Athens Greece, Martha Sakellariou lived and worked in London for seventeen years before moving to California in 2014.
 She holds a BA in painting from Athens School of Fine Arts, Athens GR and a Master in Fine Arts from Royal College of Art, London UK.

 The word “ritual” would most accurately describe her creative process as a series of actions that involve experiencing, observing, analyzing and finally transforming her findings through a visual language.
 Inspired by human experience and personal reality, the dual existence of public-private, fictional-real, her work is inevitably focused on perceptions of space and themes around gender and identity.

-Upcoming exhibitions: www.project2293.com
+Past exhibitions: www.project2293.com

 Upcoming exhibitions: Plat du Jour - a culinary action- part I